 Can Covid Masks Help With Seasonal Allergies?

-It’s pretty widely known that face masks, in general, can help reduce the spread of respiratory infections such as covid and the flu.
+It’s pretty widely known that face masks can help reduce the spread of respiratory infections such as covid and the flu.
 But did you know they can help limit the number of allergens you breathe in through your nose and mouth and into your lungs?
 As a result, these masks may help reduce asthma and allergy symptoms as well as prevent you from getting sick or spreading illness!

 Are You Affected By Seasonal Allergies?